Looking for affordable things to do in Portland, Maine? My list focuses on posh treats that are all under $20!

 What could possibly go wrong?

-Traveling for work?
+Guest post!
+Need first time business travel tips?
 Ryan shows you how it's done!

 I travel from time to time for business, whether to do work in the field or attend meetings and conferences.
 No two business trips are ever the same, but there are definitely similarities for all of them, which can make planning and traveling a bit easier.
+If you're looking for first time business travel tips, this is the place.

 Traveling for business is more work than it is vacation (whether we want it to be or not!) and as such, you need to be prepared when you hit the road so that you make sure you arrive as prepared as possible to hit the ground running when you arrive.